-Charter vessels with for-hire permits are distributed throughout the Gulf with a concentration of vessels along the west Florida coast.
+Charter vessels with for-hire permits are distributed throughout the Gulf with a concentration of vessels along the Florida west coast.
 Based on the homeport listed on the permit application, approximately 51% of the for-hire permits are in west Florida (excluding the Keys), 11% in Alabama, 3% in Mississippi, 10% in Louisiana, and 17% in Texas (Table 1.1.1).
 Permits with a listed homeport on the east coast of Florida are assumed to be fishing along the west coast of Florida, in the Florida Keys, or are not currently being used.
 The number of permitted vessels actively engaged in reef fish charter fishing and the number of currently unused for-hire permits is unknown.
 The number of permitted charter vessels landing red snapper each year is also unknown.

-On November 23, 2015, there were 1,247 charter vessels and 67 headboats possessing valid or renewable for-hire permits.
+On November 23, 2015, there were 1,247 charter vessels and 66 headboats possessing valid or renewable for-hire permits.
 These 1,247 charter vessels possessing for-hire permits would constitute the universe of eligible program participants, as recommended by the Charter AP.
 As of November 23, 2015, 32 of these permits were valid or renewable historical captain for-hire permits.
 Historical captain permits are renewable, but may not be transferred to another person; a historical captain may transfer the permit to another vessel if operated by the historical captain.
 Table 1.1.1 provides the regional distribution of charter vessels including the number of historical captain permits.
 The number of permits is provided for three regions of Florida, divided at the Dixie-Levy county line, and the Collier-Monroe County line, reflecting the geographical domains used in the MRIP For-hire Survey.
-These regions and respective counties are identified in Figure 1.1.1.
+These regions and respective counties are identified in Figure 1.1.2.
+In the MRIP For-hire Survey, Alabama, Mississippi, and Louisiana represent separate geographical domains; Texas does not participate in the MRIP For-hire Survey.
+If historical landings by region are used to distribute the charter quota among charter vessels (Action 3), Alabama and Mississippi will be combined into a single region.